grumpygabe/DF-GrumpyMap/README.md

 # What is this?

-Custom 7 days to die map for Darkness Falls
+Custom 7 days to die map for Darkness Falls.

+# Requirements
+Darkness Falls.
+Obviously.

+# Overview

 This is a basic 6k custom map for Darkness Falls.
 It does not include CompoPack POIs.
 It does include one special POI that is probably not meaningful outside of the group I play with.